AbstractThinker0/tadabor-desktop/README.md

-# Tadabor-desktop: Quran desktop App
+# Tadabor-desktop: Quran Desktop App

-This project is an App that allows you to browse through the Quran and write your notes/reflections below the verses, everything will be saved in the application.
+This project is an App that allows you to browse the Quran and write your notes/reflections below the verses, everything will be saved in the application.

-# For a web version check [github.com/EnlightenCode/tadabor](https://github.com/EnlightenCode/tadabor)
+# For a web version check [github.com/EnlightenCode/tadabor](https://github.com/AbstractThinker0/tadabor)

 ## Table of contents